oborchers/Fast_Sentence_Embeddings/README.md

 - [Visualizing 100,000 Amazon Products](https://towardsdatascience.com/vis-amz-83dea6fcb059)
 - [Sentence Embeddings.
 Fast, please!](https://towardsdatascience.com/fse-2b1ffa791cf9)

-- **Announcment: As of the 24.01.2020 this library has not been updated.
-Please understand that I am at the end of my PhD and have not had any free minutes to fix any issues.
-Issues will be adressed as soon as I have time (April).**
+- **Announcment: Please understand, that I am at the end of my PhD and I do not have  many free minutes to fix issues or add features.**

 **fse** implements three algorithms for sentence embeddings.
 You can choose between *unweighted sentence averages*,  *smooth inverse frequency averages*, and *unsupervised smooth inverse frequency averages*.